SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> func f2(callback: () throws -> Void) rethrows {
           throw SomeError.d  // Error
       }
-   !! <REPL Input>:2:7: error: a function declared 'rethrows' may only throw if its parameter does !! throw SomeError.d  // Error
+   !$ error: a function declared 'rethrows' may only throw if its parameter does !! throw SomeError.d  // Error
    !! ^